Esquire-Digital/customer-match-tool/README.md

 - Country
 - Zip

-If a field type is not automatically picked up but exists in the CSV, add it to the [translations dictionary](#translations).
+If a field type is not automatically picked up but exists in the CSV, you can add it to the [translations dictionary](#translations).

 ## Options